-Please mark all of your child's materials and clothing clearly so that they may be claimed if lost or misplaced.
-Three times a year, during Student-Parent-Teacher Interviews and at the end of June, lost and found materials will be set up outside the library in the south hallway.
+Please mark/label all your child's materials and clothing clearly so that they may be claimed if lost or misplaced.
+Lost and found materials will be kept in our lost and found bin and periodically displayed for students and parents to collect.
+Items left after these times will be donated to charity.